samuelkubai/workshopper/README.md

 ## For the 9th - 10th November hackathon

 1. Scaffold the nodejs CLI application - Completed
-2. Build a sample application to test out the workshopper - In progress
+2. Build a sample application to test out the workshopper - Completed (Test repo: https://github.com/samuelkubai/workshop-test)
-3. Build the start command
+3. Build the start command - In progress
 4. Build the chapter listing functionality
 5. Build the starting of a new chapter functionality
 6. Build the running of a submission